fabio-ge/py_tutorials/README.md

 ```

-#### comment
+#### **comment**

 First of all you see that the code is uncommented.
 This is not a practice i recommend.
 In this case i thought it was clearer to have the bare code in one place and write every useful comment in this section.
 If this section hadn' t been here it would have been a real terrible idea.
 The style of the program is functional.
 Everything is achieved by function that are joined together in a main function.
 This very last function is invoked when the program run as a standalone piece of software.
 If you have a command line in your os, and go to the dir in which this file is saved, you can invoke the program running python guess_the_number.py (supposing you have saved the file with this name and you have the python interpreter already installed).
 The program immediately recognize that the instruction if __name__ == '__main__' is true, and execute the main function defined above.
 The first step of the main function is to invoke another function that take care of printing some instructions to the user.
 Nothing too complicated.
 After this, from the main function perspective, another function is invoked, the secret_number.
 This function read an input (by the "input" instruction) via the keyboard and cast it to an integer (int() do the dirty job).
 Then the function, using the randint imported at the top of the file, calculate a random number and, depending on the max number choosen by the player compute the number of trials available.
-This is accomplishe using the log function from the math library.
+This is accomplished using the log function from the math library.
 The import is at the top of the file and the reason why we use the log function will be clear in the next section.
-The function returs three useful informations stored in a tuple: the secret number, the max number of trials and the upper bound.
+The function returns three useful informations stored in a tuple: the secret number, the max number of trials and the upper bound.
+With these information as arguments we can now invoke the play function, responsible for the central loop of the game.
+Inside this loop the player is being asked to enter a number and the input is validated by the function take_guess that checks the rightness of the input inserted.
+Perhaps the most interesting stuff in this function is that, if the input is wrong, the function call itself recursevely, until a right input is inserted.This is done by this piece of code: return take_guess(max)

+If there's something wrong there's a message for asking the player another number between the bounds allowed.
+If the number in input is right the program check if the player has won, otherwise print an hint and decrement the number of trials.
+If no right guess is made until the trials reach 0, the player lose.